jreveliobeya/iObeya-Logs-Analyzer/README.md

 -   **Application Icon**: Features a custom application icon for better desktop integration.
 -   **Message Navigation**: Quickly navigate between log entries of the same type directly from the details panel using "Next" and "Previous" buttons.

+## What's New in Version 7.0

+- **Smart Initial View**: To accelerate initial analysis, the application now automatically selects the top 10 most frequent message types when a log file is first loaded.
+This provides an immediate, focused view on the most active loggers.

 ## Gallery

 ### Main Application View